Tam Kung Temple

 A Dual Language English–French Story Preserving Chinese Canadian History for the Next Generation by Lori Wong & Ashton Louie

 A beautifully illustrated children’s book created for the 150th anniversary of Victoria’s Tam Kung Temple — Canada’s oldest Chinese temple and a designated National Historic Site.
-Funded by the Government of Canada, this story helps young readers explore migration, resilience, and belonging
+Funded by the Government of Canada, this story helps young readers explore migration, resilience, and belonging.

 At a Glance